 Site pages slow down, users bounce and Google docks you performance points in their Lighthouse score.

-Site crashes, users can’t enter your site, Google pushes you down and out of sight.
+Site crashes, users can’t enter your site, and Google pushes you down and out of sight.

 Security issues… where do we even begin?
 Hackers can create new pages, redirect pages from your website, mess with your server, have you ranking for weird keywords unrelated to your industry, and more.
 Google is very strict when it comes to security, it’s what protects users when entering websites.